-Based on a thematic analysis of 285 studies from 50 countries (references available) this book emphasises the crucial role languages play in understanding social cohesion, and provides a framework of perspectives to aid exploration of these complex interlinkages.
-Through interpreting the literature, the authors established language repertoires as tools that facilitate social networks and access to resources.
+Based on a thematic analysis of 285 studies from 50 countries (references available), this book emphasises the crucial role languages play in understanding social cohesion and provides a framework of perspectives to aid exploration of these complex interlinkages.
+Through interpreting the literature, the authors establish language repertoires as tools that facilitate social networks and access to resources.
 Furthermore, language norms and allegiances can subjectively shape the way groups use their language resources, which can result in social inclusion, exclusion and mediation between language groups.

-Education particularly is highlighted as a policy tool that implements linguistic decisions and norms, and steers status, hierarchies and distribution of languages in society.
+Education in particular is highlighted as a policy tool that implements linguistic decisions and norms, and steers status, hierarchies and distribution of languages in society.
 The theory-informed and accessible tools featured can be used to guide and inform further research, workshops or projects that investigate social cohesion and languages.
-This book is relevant for diverse and intersecting spheres of influence, such as groups, communities, institutions and authorities at local, regional, national and international levels.
+This book is relevant to diverse and intersecting spheres of influence, such as groups, communities, institutions and authorities at local, regional, national and international levels.

 1. Introduction: Researching languages and social cohesion

 2. Languages and Social Cohesion: Key concepts and disciplinary overlaps